HeardLibrary/digital-scholarship/computer/command-windows.md

 Let's break it down:
 1. `docker` is the command that runs the Docker application
-2. `--config` is a flag that indicates the location of the configuration file
+2. `--config` is a flag that specifies the location of the configuration file
 3. `\apps\cf` is the argument for the config flag.
 It's the path to the directory containing the configuration file.
 4. `ps` is the argument for the Docker application.
 It indicates that the Docker program should list available containers.